The Amington Heath Primary School Curriculum

 A focus for our adventures is to prepare our pupils to be ‘secondary ready’ by the time they leave Amington Heath Primary School.
 This is achieved by providing contextualized, purposeful learning that develop life skills, learning behaviours and focuses on pupils’ development in becoming writers, mathematicians, historians and geographers etc.

-Amington Heath learning behaviours are shared through the Amington Aliens which are central in encouraging pupils to be responsible for their learning attitudes.
+Amington Heath learning behaviours are shared through the Amington Adventurers which are central in encouraging pupils to be responsible for their learning attitudes.
 Throughout the adventures, pupils are given opportunities to reflect on how their learning attitudes are developing in accordance to the learning behaviours.
 Pupils demonstrating these attitudes are recognised and rewarded within the classroom and the whole school celebration assembly.

 At Amington Heath Primary School, we believe the bridge between teaching and learning is assessment.
 Therefore, our feedback policy is an integral aspect to the curriculum.
 The feedback policy ensures that learning is addressed and celebrated or moved forward in accordance to the essential learning objective where the planning has been derived from.
 At Amington Heath feedback is positive, reflective, challenging and provides opportunities for a teacher to communicate how successful a piece of work is and how this can be further improved.
 Pupils are given time to reflect on the feedback that the teacher gives.

-To find out more about our curriculum please contact the school office on 01827 337465
+To find out more about our curriculum, please contact the school office on 01827 337465